Monkey Facts

 Monkey eating

-Photo by Noah Boyer on Unsplash
+Photo by Noah Boyer on Unsplash.

 21. Monkeys are successful seed dispersers

 Monkeys are excellent seed dispersers and contribute to restoring tropical forests and maintaining a balanced ecosystem.
 Monkeys typically consume fruits.
-In fact, Old World monkeys have pouches on their cheeks for storing fruits.
+Old World monkeys have pouches on their cheeks for storing fruits.
 They disperse seeds in two ways: eating fruits and spitting out the seeds or eating the whole fruit and defecating them.

 22. Some flowers look like monkeys